 Translation: By any standard, Fox is corporate media, wildly popular with its viewership.
 Sean Hannity and Tucker Carlson draw huge ratings and bring in massive amounts of money to their corporate masters.
 Both men also have been known to, um, spin stories to fit their political points of view.

 That’s just fine because they are commentators.
-In a slander lawsuit against Carlson, Fox’s lawyers argued that his audience doesn’t expect his statements to be factual and that Carlson doesn’t need to research if what he is saying is wrong.
+In a slander lawsuit against Carlson, Fox’s lawyers argued his audience doesn’t expect his statements to be factual and Carlson doesn’t need to research whether what he is saying is wrong.

-“What we’re talking about here, it’s not the front page of the New York Times,” attorney Erin Murphy.
+“What we’re talking about here, it’s not the front page of the New York Times,” attorney Erin Murphy said.
 “It’s ‘Tucker Carlson Tonight,’ which is a commentary show.”

 So, let’s see here — Fox News, which offers DeSantis massive amounts of free airtime — fits the definition of corporate.
 One of its biggest stars is an entertainer and not bound by the truth.